icebreaker/icebreaker/README.md

 GitHub Contributions Snake
 --------------------------
-In order to play Snake in the `Contributions` matrix, to do the following:
+In order to play snake in the contributions matrix below, perform the following incantations:

 1. create a bookmarket with the code below
 2. click on it while on this page